Not factories of tasks. Not offices of email. But living gardens of intelligent agents.

 Every gardener knows:

 Diversity beats monoculture.
-The same applies to agent teams—marketing agents, sales agents, dev agents collaborating across domains.
-Multi-Agent Systems thrive on diversity, with each agent bringing unique capabilities to complex problems.
-Multi-Agent Teams collaborate seamlessly, with agents delegating tasks, sharing insights, and building on each other's work.
+The same applies to agent teams — marketing agents, sales agents, dev agents collaborating across domains.
+Multi-agent systems thrive on diversity, with each agent bringing unique capabilities to complex problems.
+Multi-agent teams collaborate seamlessly, with agents delegating tasks, sharing insights, and building on each other's work.

 Resilience comes from networks.
 Redundancy and connection make systems robust.
 Agents mirror that in workflows.
 When one agent encounters an edge case, others step in.
 When one workflow fails, others adapt.
+This is why Taskade supports 11+ frontier models from OpenAI, Anthropic, and Google — different models for different strengths.

 Pruning matters.
 Left unchecked, even the most fertile system becomes chaos.
 Human judgment remains the gardener's shears.
 You guide, you shape, you decide what grows and what gets pruned.
+Taskade's 7-tier access control (Owner, Maintainer, Editor, Commenter, Collaborator, Participant, Viewer) ensures the right people have the right level of garden authority.

 In other words, the future of work isn't about replacing humans.
 It's about cultivating ecosystems where humans and agents thrive together.

-8. The Path Forward
+9. The Path Forward

 We're not in 2030 yet.
 We're in the messy in-between.